-of implementing the optimal wavelet basis.
-As we mentioned previously, our purpose is to illustrate the effect of different wavelet bases on image compression, we truncate those wavelet coefficients whose magnitude are below an adjustable threshold and use the remaining coefficients to reconstruct the image.
+It is obvious that significant compression can be obtained by truncating the large number of small coefficients or by coding them with fewer bits.
 The threshold is selected by experiments.
 Different threshold values have been tested to choose one necessary to represent the image without perceptible loss in image quality.
 The quantitative results in terms of entropy values, peak signal noise ratios and compression ratios are listed in Table 2.

-As we can see that a lower entropy value corresponds to a lower compression ratio with a certain loss in PSNR.
+As we can see that a lower entropy value corresponds to a higher compression ratio with a certain loss in PSNR.
 The reconstructed images using wavelet Daub and Opt4 are illustrated in Figure 4 and Figure 5, respectively.
-The reconstructed image using basis Opt4 preserves the texture and edges in a level comparable to the one from using basis Daub4, but at a lower compression ratio.
-The improvement in the ratio is close to ten percent in this case.
-Although the PSNR is in favor of the Daub4 basis, the actual visual difference is not perceptible from the two images.
+The reconstructed image using basis Opt4 preserves the texture and edges at a level comparable to the one from using basis Daub4.
+The improvement in the ratio is about ten percent in this case.
+Although the PSNR is in favor of the Daub4 basis, the actual visual difference is not perceptible.